Chisw/gagu/gagu-website/src/pages/docs/introduction/project-origin.md

 After roughly learning the decompilation of Android, it doesn't seem that difficult.

-I tried optimizing some internal JS code again, recompiling, installing, running, and now, forget about browser extension, I installed the tweaked version on all my Android devices.
+I tried optimizing some internal JS code again, recompiling, installing, running, and now, forget about browser extension!

 ### 3. Decompilation and Rewriting Stage